boken-engine/boken-engine/README.md

 ### 6.3 How to run tests

-To run the Framework tests, open its project on XCode and press Command + U. More about running tests and checking results can be found on the [official Apple documentation](https://developer.apple.com/library/archive/documentation/DeveloperTools/Conceptual/testing_with_xcode/chapters/05-running_tests.html).
+To run the Package tests, open its project on XCode and press Command + U. More about running tests and checking results can be found on the [official Apple documentation](https://developer.apple.com/library/archive/documentation/DeveloperTools/Conceptual/testing_with_xcode/chapters/05-running_tests.html).

 ### 6.4 How to write and run additional tests